 Part of growing up is running your head into a brick wall, not once, but several times and discovering you're not as smart or talented or gifted as you've always thought.
 Don't get me wrong!
 I believe in goals and dreams and pursuing them for all you're worth.

 So does everybody else.
 That means competition, and nobody can be the best at everything.
 Sometimes you're going to miss out.
 You won't do everything you set out to do.
-We all think it will be different in our case, that you'll work harder or do more or that you've got what it takes.
+We all think it will be different in our case, that we'll work harder or do more or that we've got what it takes.

 Sometimes you do have what it takes.
 You can achieve some of your goals, but probably not all.
 Life is never "just right."
 The perfect life is a myth, something we see on TV or in movies but doesn't come together in the real world.